geoctrl/vue-modal-dialog/README.md

 - Error messages
 - Success messages
 - Confirmations
-- Overlaying application features
+- Application features
 - Cat videos
-- Anything you want to do on top of your application
+- Anything you want to do overlaying your application

 ## Install